Cruising for gay sex in Washington, D.C.

+History

 Brett Beemyn identified the city as a meeting point for interracial same-sex relations in the late 19th-century in his 2004 essay "The Geography of Same-Sex Desire: Cruising Men in Washington, DC in the Late Nineteenth and Early Twentieth Centuries".
 In 1892, 18 men (of whom the majority were African-American) were arrested for engaging in oral sex in Lafayette Square.
 The 1920s diaries of Jeb Alexander document his cruising in the parks of Washington D.C., especially Lafayette Square.
 After meeting he and his partner would walk to the secluded grounds of the Lincoln Memorial, or Potomac Park and have oral or anal sex.
 He would also cruise Farragut Square, Franklin Park, and the grounds around the Washington Monument.
 Alexander frequently rejected the advances of Henry Gerber, who later founded the Society for Human Rights, the first gay rights organisation in the United States.
 Alexander nicknamed three benches on the square the "Wishing Bench", the "Magnolia Bench" and the "Nighthawk's Bench".
 He would sit on the benches for hours waiting for men to approach him before he was told that the best way to meet people was to take tours of the park.